Mohd Redzuan Md Yusof: Early life and education

 Mohd Redzuan was born in Masjid Tanah, Malacca, Federation of Malaya (now Malaysia).
 He graduated with Bachelor of Civil Engineering from University of Leeds.

 Early career

 Mohd Redzuan worked for an American company based in Malaysia for eight years.
 He joined Petronas in 1999 and worked there for three years.
 After that, he started his own business.

 Political career

 Mohd Redzuan contested and succeeded in winning the Alor Gajah parliamentary seat as a BERSATU candidate in the 2018 general election.
-Following this, he was appointed as the Minister of Entrepreneur Development in the seventh Mahathir Mohamed's cabinet on 2 July 2018 in the presence of the Yang di Pertuan Agong.
-After political crisis took place in 2020, he was appointed back as Minister in the Prime Minister's Department for Special Functions in Muhyiddin cabinet.
+Following this, he was appointed the Minister of Entrepreneur Development in the seventh Mahathir Mohamed's cabinet on 2 July 2018 in the presence of the Yang di Pertuan Agong.
+After political crisis took place in 2020, he was reappointed Minister in the Prime Minister's Department for Special Functions in Muhyiddin cabinet.

 Personal life

-Mohd Redzuan was married with two women (with Hamidah Osman in 1981 and with Nurshid'la Ahmad Kamaruddin in 2011) and blessed with 4 children.
+Mohd Redzuan was married to Hamidah Osman in 1981 and Nurshid'la Ahmad Kamaruddin in 2011.
+He is blessed with 4 children.